bih-metabolomics/MSlineaR/README.md

 ## Input Arguments for function `AssessLinearity`

+-   *output_name*: name of the output file

+-   *output_dir*: directory where the output files should be saved
+-
 -   *analysisType:* You can choose between "targeted" or "untargeted"

 -   *inputData_feature*: Data table or data frame with at least three columns, see above